 They are:

-• Already have an established relationship with the user through the other services they offer
+- Already have an established relationship with the user through the other services they offer.

-• Starting to understand the unique requirements that M2M services bring to the table in terms of back-office systems.
+- Starting to understand the unique requirements that M2M services bring to the table in terms of back-office systems.

-It would seem to be a natural fit for utilities and CSPs to establish partnerships to maximise their strengths and their revenue.
+It would seem to be a natural fit for utilities and CSPs to establish partnerships to maximize their strengths and their revenue.
 In Part 2 of this article, we’ll look at the challenges to making this a successful union and what’s truly needed in order to effectively engage with customers on smart metering.

 ###

-By: Flavio Gomes, CEO at LogiSense
+By: Flavio Gomes, Founder & Executive Chairman at LogiSense

 As posted on: M2MNow The Global IoT News Source